Chelsoconn/225/225_study_guide.md

 obj1.explainThis() //Hi its me, anObject, and this allows you to access me!
 ```

 As you can see below, `this` from inside a method references the object the method is defined within.
-An arrow function behaves differently in regards to `this` and will inherit it from the enclosing scope.
-In other words, arrow functions follow lexical scoping rules, and don't bind their own `this`.
+An arrow function behaves differently in regards to `this` (it does not bind its' own `this`).
 Lastly, when we don't use `this` within the method, JS will resolve it as a variable and not a property.

 ```js
 this.name = 'Hi its me, a property on the global object'